 A man of the cloth can provide rich dramatic opportunities in the wild and lawless world of the mythical West.

 It went right back to the early days.
 The Westerns of DW Griffith and Thomas H Ince are peppered with pastors.
-As the hero was often the classic ‘good badman’, a parson was sometimes needed to point out the straight and narrow path back to goodness, so that the Westerner may win the hand of the fair maid in question (of which there was nearly always one on hand).
+As the hero was often the classic ‘good badman’, a parson was sometimes needed to point out the straight and narrow path back to goodness, so that the Westerner may win the hand of the fair maid in question (of which there was nearly always one handy).

 They weren’t all upstanding righteous types, though.
 In Hell’s Hinges (1916), an Ince production, William S Hart is Blaze Tracey, a tough hombre who has strayed from the path of righteousness (he drinks, smokes and plays cards) but he will be redeemed by a beautiful and good woman (Clara Williams).
 However, there’s quite a clever plot development as the heroine’s brother, a young clergyman (Jack Standing), who has come out West with her, then slides into sin and depravity in parallel with Blaze’s climb to goodness and decency.
 The heroine is named Faith, and Blaze seeks faith just as his lover’s brother loses his.